liamsmith3194/ace-of-steaks/README.md

         - The date and time field does not autopopulate.
 [See below](#issues)
     - [x] Date unavailable before or on the day of booking
         - The same restriction remains on the calendar to ensure the invalid dates can not be selected.
-    - [x] No bookings will be taken after 30 days in advance.
+    - [x] No bookings will be taken after 30 days in advance
         - The same checks are in place to ensure the user is unable to select a date 30 days in advance of today's' date.
     - [x] Double booking
         - The new booking still checks to ensure the date and time doesn't clash with any other booking in the database.
-    - [x] Booking change saved and updated in overview and database.
+    - [x] Booking change saved and updated in overview and database
         - After saving the changes to the booking, the manage booking page is updated.
         - Whether one field or multiple are changed, the view from the user is updated along with the database.

 ![Manage booking - Update](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/edit-booking.PNG)

 - Manage Booking Page (Delete)
-    - [x] Cancel button keeps booking and returns the user to the manage booking page.
+    - [x] Cancel button keeps booking and returns the user to the manage booking page
         - When clicking the cancel button, the user is redirected to the manage booking page with the booking intact and editable.
-    - [x] Delete button removes booking from user's view and from the database.
+    - [x] Delete button removes booking from user's view and from the database
         - After clicking the delete button the user is redirected to the manage booking page, the booking has been removed from view and removed from the system.
         - As there is no booking in the database for the user, they are able to book a table.